 While it's wise to be super casual and relational in your first meeting with students, we find that they begin to wonder why this adult is hanging out with them.
-Being up front with why you're there on their campus will dispel any vain imaginations and give you the opportunity to freely share your story in a future gospel conversation.
+Being up front with what Cru is and why you're there on their campus will dispel any vain imaginations and give you the opportunity to freely share your story in a future gospel conversation.